VynDesign/message-board/README.md

 * neopixel.mpy

 ## Configuration - Home Assistant
 First, install and configure the Mosquitto Broker add-on for HomeAssistant if you've not already done so.
+See https://www.home-assistant.io/integrations/mqtt/

 Next, we will configure a script in Home Assistant that is intended to send a message to our MQTT service to a topic that begins with "home-assistant/message-board/" and allows for variables to be passed for the "board_number" and "topic_name", and a payload that contains a "message" and "mode" variable.
 These variables will be passed to the script from another entity.